JackBister/logsuck/README.md

 If you have any questions about using Logsuck after reading the documentation, please [create an issue](https://github.com/JackBister/logsuck/issues/new) on this repository!
 There are no stupid questions here.
 You asking a question will help improve the documentation for everyone, so it is very much appreciated!

-## Contributing
+## Building

-Contributions in the form of pull requests and issues are welcome!
-Here are some tips on running Logsuck locally for developing.

-First of all, you will need a recent version of Go (1.18 is used when building in CI), as well as a fairly recent Node/npm installation (Node v12 and npm v6 are used in CI).
+In order to build Logsuck, you will need a recent version of Go (1.18 is used when building in CI), as well as a fairly recent Node/npm installation (Node v12 and npm v6 are used in CI).
 If cross compiling for Windows, you need [gcc-mingw-w64](http://mingw-w64.org/doku.php/download).

 Logsuck consists of two parts: A Go application for the backend and a [preact](https://preactjs.com/) GUI for the frontend.
 When the Go application is built, the frontend is bundled into the executable using [the embed package](https://golang.org/pkg/embed).
 This bundling step allows Logsuck to be deployed as a single executable.

-Since the frontend is necessary to build the backend, lets start off by building the frontend.
+Since the frontend is necessary to build the backend, start off by building the frontend.
 All frontend code is contained in the `./internal/web/static` directory.

 ```sh
 cd internal/web/static